 Anyone interested in joining the 1848 Society may become a member by completing a deferred gift plan for Ole Miss and confirming the plan, in writing, on the enrollment form, or in a separate letter.
-If willing, we would love to have a copy of the portion of your plan that includes Ole Miss, but it is not necessary to join the 1848 Society.

 Those who qualify by virtue of having completed a life income or other trust gift will automatically be invited to join if the gift plan is administered by the University of Mississippi.
 Those whose gift plans are managed by outside trustees or fiduciaries should simply confirm the plan's existence by completing the enclosed enrollment form or by sending a separate letter.
 When registering, new members should indicate whether their names should be kept in confidence or whether they may be listed as 1848 Society members in the university's publications.

 What Gift Plans Qualify Donors for Membership?

 If you already have completed any of the gift plans described below, you may join by indicating your plan on our 1848 Society enrollment form.
 Or, if you are interested in learning more details about creating one of the listed plans to become a member, contact the Office of Gift Planning.

 A bequest through your estate plan: